gitlabhq/gitlabhq/doc/user/project/issues/issues_functionalities.md

 #### 17. Comment, start a discussion, or comment and close

-Once you wrote your comment, you can either:
+Once you write a comment, you can either:

 - Click "Comment" and your comment will be published.
 - Click "Start discussion": start a thread within that issue's thread to discuss specific points.